 The festival is dedicated to Lord Muruga and is celebrated world over wherever Tamil Hindus have been settled.
 This includes destinations like Malaysia, Singapore, USA, and the Caribbean.
 The Cavadee festival in Mauritius is a government and bank holiday, and everyone respects the culture of the ethnic Tamils.
 This festival is as much about penance and recognizing the burden of humanity as well as celebration.
 All the rituals have deep meaning to the devotees and it is a great moment to understand the life and culture of Indians in Mauritius.

-What Happens During The Cavadee Festival In Mauritius
+About Cavadee Festival In Mauritius

 If you are wondering how is Cavadee celebrated in Mauritius then here is a sneak peek at all the festivities and customs that are followed during the festival:

 The Sittirai Cavadee in Mauritius begins like any other Thaipusam festival in India.
 It starts with ten days of piousness, and the worshippers also have a custom tied to it, the flag hoisting or the Kodi Etram.
 The flag is tied in temples and is a declaration of the ten-day Cavadee festival when everybody is praying, fasting and eating vegetarian food.
+You must attend this 10-day festival to get acquainted with the traditions of Mauritius.

-2. The night before D-Day
+2. The Night Before D-Day

 The main highlight of the event is the Cavadee, which is a wooden structure with an arch that is decorated by the devotees.
 Each cavadee is different and is decorated with flowers, coconut leaves, peacock feathers and is tied with pots of milk.
 Some of the cavadees are more elaborate and bigger.
 Since the devotee has to bear the burden of the cavadee, the bigger cavadees are often dragged with their bodies by the ‘vels’ or tiny spears and hooks!